neithere/argh/docs/source/tutorial.rst

     $ ./app.py 1 2 3
     two: 2

-This is fine, but it's already hard to remember the order of arguments.
+This is fine, but it's usually hard to remember the order of arguments when their number is over three or so.

 Moreover, you may want to omit the first one and specify the rest — but it's impossible.
-How does the computer know if you are skipping the first or the last?
-It doesn't.
-If only such arguments had names instead of positions!
+How would the computer know if the element you are skipping is supposed to be the first, the last or somewhere in the middle?
+There's no way.

-We have just went through the reasons to pass arguments by name.
+If only it was possible to pass such arguments by name!

+Indeed, a good command-line interface is likely to have one or two positional arguments but the rest should be named.

 In Python you can do it by calling your function this way::

-    main(one=1, two=2, three=3)
+    main(first=1, second=2, third=3)

 In CLI named arguments are called "options".
 Please see the next section to learn how to use them.